stefanofa/awesome/TOPICS.md

 *   [rokpiy/auto-commenter](https://github.com/rokpiy/auto-commenter) - A Claude skill that automatically posts personalized, authentic comments in your target communities.

-## cursor-ai

-*   [rokpiy/auto-commenter](https://github.com/rokpiy/auto-commenter) - A Claude skill that automatically posts personalized, authentic comments in your target communities.

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI

 ## openclaw-skills

 *   [rokpiy/auto-commenter](https://github.com/rokpiy/auto-commenter) - A Claude skill that automatically posts personalized, authentic comments in your target communities.